duckies/nest-enum-escaping/README.md

 # nest-enum-escaping
 When typeorm encounters an enum that has an apostraphe inside an enum of strings, it forms an incorrect query that will not run.
-The num in question is [here](https://github.com/duckies/nest-enum-escaping/blob/master/src/character.entity.ts).
+The code to generate this is [here](https://github.com/duckies/nest-enum-escaping/blob/master/src/character.entity.ts).

 # Error Message
 ```